 Now that the basics are in place, let's go back to the builders, which is where the real work happens.
-Status targets are simply the means Buildbot uses to inform the world about what's happening, that is, how builders are doing.
-There are many status targets: a web interface, a mail notifier, an IRC notifier, and others.
+Reporters are simply the means Buildbot uses to inform the world about what's happening, that is, how builders are doing.
+There are many reporters: a mail notifier, an IRC notifier, and others.
 They are described fairly well in the manual.